2022 Major League Rugby final

-The 2022 Major League Rugby Final was the fourth Major League Rugby (MLR) championship match, held at the conclusion of the 5th season of the rugby union club competition in North America.
+The 2022 Major League Rugby final was the fourth Major League Rugby (MLR) championship match, held at the conclusion of the 5th season of the rugby union club competition in North America.
 The match was played on June 25, 2022, at the Red Bull Arena in Harrison, New Jersey.
-It was the first MLR Final to be held in New Jersey, and the first not to be held in California.
+It was the first MLR Final to be held in New Jersey as all previous MLR Finals were played in California.
 Rugby New York emerged victorious over the Seattle Seawolves by a score of 30-15.